-People who identify as gynesexual feel sexual attraction toward women, females, and perceived femininity irrespective of whether or not they were assigned female at birth.
+People who identify as gynesexual feel sexual attraction toward women, females, and perceived femininity, irrespective of whether they were assigned female at birth.

-Those who are heteromantic may experience romantic attraction, but not necessarily sexual attraction, to those of a different gender.
+Those who are heteroromantic may experience romantic attraction, but not necessarily sexual attraction, toward those of a different gender.

-People who are heterosexual, or “straight,” typically feel sexual and romantic attraction toward people who are of a gender different from their own.
+People who are heterosexual, or “straight,” typically feel sexual and romantic attraction toward people who are of a gender different than their own.

 Homosexuality is a term describing those who are emotionally and physically attracted to people of the same gender.

-However, the LGBTQIA Resource Center state that this term is outdated and may have negative connotations due to the past.
+However, the LGBTQIA Resource Center states that this term is outdated and may have negative connotations due to the past.

-Those who identify as lesbian are usually women who feel sexual and romantic attraction to other women.
+Those who identify as lesbian are usually women who feel sexual and romantic attraction toward other women.

-Some nonbinary people, who do not identify with the traditional binary sexes (male and female), may also identify as lesbians.
+Some nonbinary people — those who do not identify with the traditional binary sexes of male and female — may also identify as lesbians.
 This may be because they feel a closer connection to womanhood and are mainly attracted to women.

 Monosexual is an umbrella term encompassing all sexual orientations that feel a romantic or sexual attraction toward only one gender.

-Some sexual orientations under this term include heterosexuality, gay, and lesbian.
+The sexual orientations that come under this term include heterosexuality, gay, and lesbian.

 Multisexual is a broad term that encompasses all sexual orientations in which people are attracted to more than one gender.

-Some sexual orientations under this term include bisexual and omnisexual.
+Some sexual orientations that come under this term are bisexual and omnisexual.

 Pansexual and omnisexual